Learning Through Action

 Visiting the Botanic Gardens

-School groups planning on bringing large groups to the Gardens should liaise with staff from the Visitor Centre beforehand.
+School groups planning on bringing large groups to the Gardens should liaise with Visitor Centre staff beforehand.
 We can then advise which areas have ongoing work programmes and where to avoid.
+Contact staff at the Botanic Gardens Visitor Centre on 941 7590.

 For self guided visits, research projects and pre and post visit planning use the Walking Guide to the Gardens [PDF 3.93MB].
 It explores the history of the Botanic Gardens and Hagley Park, notable trees, artworks and outlines all the key plant collections.